0xflux/Wyrm/Milestones.md

 9) [ ] TOPT
 10) [ ] Add ability to protect staged downloads with a header `key=value`, to try prevent mass downloading of an agent in cases where the operator wants it behind a check
 11) [ ] Post Quantum Encryption for below TLS implant comms
+12) [ ] Create multiple users
+    1)  [ ] Make implant multiplayer - this may need a bit of rearchitecting

 ### Ashen Crown - v3.0